adlerzei/letterboxd-streaming-providers/README.md

 ##### v1.0
 - Filter /watchlist, /films and /likes of Letterboxd for your favorite streaming providers
-- Choose between streaming providers from Austria, Canada, Germany, Mexico, USA and United Kingdom
+- Choose between streaming providers from Austria, Canada, France, Germany, Japan, Mexico, Spain, Switzerland, USA and United Kingdom